Mindful/site-3/content/blog/mwe-lookup/index.md

         return root
 ```

-Using this re-ordered Trie approach, it takes only 0.5 seconds on average to process 1,000 sentences, which is about a 40% speedup over the normal trie.
+Using this re-ordered trie approach, it takes only 0.5 seconds on average to process 1,000 sentences, which is about a 40% speedup over the normal trie.
 The average time for each of the three methods can be seen in the graph below (log scale).

 ![Average time by method](average_time_by_method.png)

-Moving from the naieve approach to using a Trie is arguably a fairly obvious optimization; I think the interesting part is the further speedup we get from using word frequency to inform Trie construction.
+Moving from the naive approach to using a trie is arguably a fairly obvious optimization; I think the interesting part is the further speedup we get from using word frequency to inform trie construction.
 Most importantly, it's also a good demonstration of how much it can help to have a good understanding of the data/domain you are trying to process.
 This further speedup was only made possible by thinking about what the distribution of the input data (words in English sentences) would look like.

 <hr/>

-[^1]: Note that while the Trie-based approach runs much faster on average, its theoretical worst case runtime is the same as the naive approach.
-However, getting anywhere near this upper bound with the Trie would require a sentence containing most or all of the MWEs in the lexicon, which is not realistic.
+[^1]: Note that while the trie-based approach runs much faster on average, its theoretical worst case runtime is the same as the naive approach.
+However, getting anywhere near this upper bound with the trie would require a sentence containing most or all of the MWEs in the lexicon, which is not realistic.